XML-Security/signxml/README.rst

 XML signature methods
 ~~~~~~~~~~~~~~~~~~~~~
 The XML Signature specification defines three ways to compose a signature with the data being signed: enveloped,
-enveloping, and detached signature.
+detached, and enveloping signature.
 Enveloped is the default method.
 To specify the type of signature that you want to
 generate, pass the ``method`` argument to ``sign()``:

 .. code-block:: python